 Gone are the days when you have to leave your home and drive to a local branch to deposit a check or pay a bill.
 Thanks to digital banking, you can perform just about any banking task from anywhere with an internet connection, and avoid the hassle that’s typically associated with traditional banking.

 There is no shortage of online banks on the market.
 While this is a plus, it can also make it very difficult to find a digital bank that checks off all your boxes.

 To make the process easier, we’ve compiled this list of the best digital banks for 2024.

 18 Best Online Banks

 SoFi is a financial services company and brokerage that operates online.
 Its flagship banking product is the Checking and Savings account.
-While this is a combined account, your money will earn different APYs based on where you park it within the account, as long as you set up direct deposit.
-Without direct deposit, you can expect a flat APY on all balances.
+While this is a combined account, your money will earn 4.60% APY on savings and 0.50% APY on checking accounts, as long as you set up direct deposit.

 In addition, SoFi provides two days early direct deposits and doesn’t charge monthly maintenance fees or overdraft fees.

 The online bank’s product lineup goes beyond banking services.
 It includes private student loans, student loan refinancing, personal loans, mortgage loans, investing products, credit cards, and insurance.

 As a SoFi customer, you can enjoy member benefits, such as complimentary career coaching, invites to happy hours and other events in your local area, and discounts on estate planning.